-Erika Carter, Phlebotomist, 10 years Lab experience Mykel Mallillin, Phlebotomist, 6 years Lab Experience Eddie Zamora, Phlebotomist, 10 years Lab experience (CEC §94909(a)(7))
+Erika Carter, Phlebotomist, 11 years Lab experience Mykel Mallillin, Phlebotomist, 7 years Lab Experience (CEC §94909(a)(7))

 FACILITIES AND EQUIPMENT

 Project Heartbeat owns a large inventory of state-of-the- art education and late model training equipment designed specifically for each program offered.
 This equipment simulates equipment currently used by professionals in the field on a state and national level.
 The equipment includes anatomical models, human-like manikins, defibrillators, simulators, and specialized equipment available for hands-on training.
 Outside of class time, students will have access to all equipment and resources for purposes of practice and study during business hours.
 All students also have access to free tutoring provided they call and make an appointment during normal business hours.
 The facility in which the program will be conducted is well maintained with all necessary equipment on site.